finnwilliamsml/searchless-chess-container/README.md

 sudo apt-get -y install cudnn
 ```

-Test with the following:
+Confirm with the following:

 ```
-sudo docker run --rm --gpus all nvidia/cuda:12.0-base nvidia-smi
+grep CUDNN_MAJOR -A 2 /usr/include/cudnn_version.h
 ```

 ### Download the data via the website (the docker container will point to the data location):